About USC Gould

-Latino Law Students Association (LLSA)
+Latinx Law Students Association (LLSA)

-The Latino Law Students Association provides academic support, scholarships and community service opportunities for Latino law students, as well as networking events and an alumni director to foster professional ties long after graduation.
+The Latinx Law Students Association provides academic support, scholarships and community service opportunities for Latino law students, as well as networking events and an alumni director to foster professional ties long after graduation.
 The organization is open to all law students.

 Legal Aid Alternative Break (LAAB)